MicrosoftDocs/xamarin-docs/docs/ios/internals/xib-code-generation.md

 Designer classes contain properties corresponding to all outlets defined on the custom class.
 The fact that these are properties is an implementation detail of the Xamarin.iOS to Objective C bridge, to enable lazy binding.
-You should consider them to be equivalent private fields, intended to be used only from the CodeBehind class.
-If you wish to make them public, add accessor properties to the non-designer class part as you would for any other private field.
+You should consider them to be equivalent to private fields, intended to be used only from the CodeBehind class.
+If you wish to make them public, add accessor properties to the non-designer class part, as you would for any other private field.

-If outlet properties are defined to have a type of **id** (equivalent to `NSObject`) then the designer code generator currently determines the strongest possible type based on objects connected to that outlet, for convenience.
+If outlet properties are defined to have a type of `id` (equivalent to `NSObject`) then the designer code generator currently determines the strongest possible type based on objects connected to that outlet, for convenience.
 However, this may not be supported in future versions, so it is recommended that